TenebrisNoctua/ClassPP/docs/tutorials/basics/classMethods.md

 # Class Functions

-Just like in C++, there are two ways to define a function(method) inside a class:
+Just like in other OO languages, there are two ways to define a function *(method)* inside a class:

 * Inside class definition
 * Outside class definition